-E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented (fractions, if any, are not counted), provided that no less than three (3) Committee members, including the Chairperson or the Vice Chairperson, are present.
+E.2.3 The Committee is in quorum and meets validly when half of its members plus one (1) are present or represented, provided that no less than three (3) Committee members, including the Chairperson or the Vice Chairperson, are present.
 Decisions of the Committee shall be validly taken by an absolute majority of the members who are present and represented.
-In case of non-unanimous decisions, the views of the minority should be also minuted and the Board should be informed.
+In determining the number of members for the quorum, fractions, if any, shall not be counted.
+In case of non-unanimous decisions, the views of the minority should also be minuted and the Board should be informed.
 In case of a tie, the Chairperson and in case of his/her absence the Vice Chairperson of the Committee shall have the casting vote.
 No individual is present when his/her own remuneration is being considered.
 In carrying out its duties, the Committee is accountable to the Board.

-E.2.4 The main role and responsibilities of the Remuneration Committee as set out in its written terms of reference which provide details on the purpose, authority, duties and responsibilities, are to:
+E.2.4 The main role and responsibilities of the Remuneration Committee as set out in its written terms of reference, which provide details on the purpose, authority, duties and responsibilities, are to: